TCF Capital Solutions Review

 Capital leases tend to transfer the title of the equipment to the lessee before the end of the lease, making them function primarily as loan alternatives.
 One of the most common types is the $1 buyout lease, which offers fixed-rate payments for the duration of the lease, ending with a $1 residual.
 Other forms of capital leases, like lease purchase, may offer more flexibility in terms of monthly payments, leaving a larger residual payment at the end of the lease.

 Operating leases, on the other hand, tend to function more like shorter-term rental agreements.
 In many cases, the lessee will return the equipment at the end of the lease, although they will often have the option to buy it, usually at Fair Market Value.
 Tax leases, in which the lessor explicitly retains ownership for tax purposes, will usually fall under this umbrella.
 TRAC Leases are another variation that are often used for commercial vehicles.
 Be aware that laws governing operating leases change this year, making it more difficult for lease payments to be written off as operating expenses.

 You can begin the application online.
 TCF isn’t specific about the turnaround time on applications, but generally, equipment financing is significantly faster than business loans.
 TCF will do a hard pull on your credit before rendering an initial decision.
 This typically takes between two to four hours.
 You will, of course, want an idea of the equipment you want to buy or lease and the vendor with whom you want to make the purchase.
 You’ll also want to have basic information about your business and recent finances ready.

 Sales & Advertising Transparency

-TCF’s website is a bit on the old-fashioned side, but it gives an effective rundown of the types of equipment financing they provide as well as some of the advantages offered by each type of product.
+TCF’s website is typical for what you’ but it gives an effective rundown of the types of equipment financing they provide as well as some of the advantages offered by each type of product.
 You won’t find any concrete information about rates or qualifications, though, without contacting the bank for more information.
 For those interested in buying used equipment acquired by TCF, you can also find information about making direct purchases from the bank.